Osmanabad district: Tahsils

 Paranda is a historical place known for the Paranda Fort.

-Tuljapur is a major taluka town, about 45 km from Solapur, 25 km from Osmanabad town and 40 km from Hyderabad national Highway at Naldurga.
+Tuljapur is a major taluka town, about 45 km from Solapur, 25 km from Osmanabad town and 40 km from Hyderabad National Highway at Naldurga.

 Tuljapur is best known for its Tulja Bhavani Mandir.
-It is said that Tulja Bhavani mata had offered sword to Shivaji (not verifiable) and his son Sambhaji re-built the temple.
+It is believed that Tulja Bhavani Mata had offered a sword to Shivaji (not verifiable), and his son Sambhaji had rebuilt the temple.
+The Tata Institute of Social Sciences, Mumbai also has a School of Rural Development (the "Rural Campus") at Tuljapur.

 Omerga is a densely populated taluka in Osmanabad.
-The Tata Institute of Social Sciences, Mumbai also has a School of Rural Development (the "Rural Campus") at Tuljapur.

-Kalamb is a major taluka, 55 km from district headquarter Osmanabad.
-Kalamb city is old city with river Manjara flowing nearby.
-Major APMC market is main attraction.
-The taluka is blessed by Yedeshwari Devi, whose temple located at Yermala, 25 km from kalamb.
+Kalamb is a major taluka, 55 km from the district's headquarters in Osmanabad.
+Kalamb city is an old city with the river Manjara flowing nearby.
+The major APMC market is the main attraction.
+The taluka is blessed by Yedeshwari Devi, whose temple is located at Yermala, 25 km from Kalamb.